Red worms in fish tank are a great way to help improve the health of your fish tank.

 How do I get rid of red worms in fish tank?

-It is important to remember that red worms are not inherently bad for the aquarium.
+Keep in mind that red worms are not intrinsically harmful to the aquarium.

-Also, 2 milligrams of Levamisole per liter can do most of the work.
+Using 2 milligrams of Levamisole per liter should be largely effective.

 How did bloodworms get in my aquarium?